w314/notes/javaNotes/javaBackend.md

 The three main `sections` of a Git project:

-- the `working tree` (or `working directory`, as in the diagram below) is a single checkout of one version of the project, downloaded to your local machine.
-The working tree is the set of all files and folders a developer can add, edit, rename and delete during application development.
-These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.
+- `working tree` (or `working directory`) is a single checkout of one version of the project, downloaded to your local machine.
-- the `staging area` is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
-Its technical name in Git parlance is the `“index”`, but the phrase “staging area” works just as well.
-(See diagram below)
+- `staging area` is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
+Its technical name in Git parlance is the `“index”`
-- `Git directory`(a.k.a. `repository folder`) is where Git stores the metadata and object database for your project.
+- `git directory`(a.k.a. `repository folder`) is where Git stores the metadata and object database for your project.
 This is the most important part of Git, and it is what is copied when you clone a repository from another computer
   - stores the history of all changes made to the files in a Git project
   - name of directory: `.git`